Yoast/duplicate-post/readme.txt

 == Upgrade Notice ==

+= 2.4 =
+Copy child pages + a couple of bugfixes + license switch to GPLv2

 = 2.3 =
 Fixes a bunch of bugs + copy attachments + choose where to show the links.